maxhoffmann/old-maximilianhoffmann.com/article/placeholder-selectors/_placeholder-selectors.md

 	margin-right: 20px;
 }</code></pre>

-Additionally it could be the case that we don’t want those basic tile styles used independently without a color.
+To save some bytes or to prevent other developers from using the basic tile class without a color, we could also remove it from the compiled CSS.

 ### Using Placeholder Selectors